beacom/notes/data-structures.md

 A directed graph is a collection of vertices and edges where the vertex set is a finite set and the edge set is a binary relation on the vertex set.
 Which is to say that, the edges specify an source vertex and target vertex.

 Self-loops, an edge from one vertex to the same vertex, are permissable.

+### Undirected Graph

+An undirected graph is a graph wherein the edges have no concept of source and target vertex.
+Two verticies have are connected or not with no directionality.

+### Incident Edges

+In directed graphs, we can say that an edge is _incident from_ the source vertex and and _incident to_ the target vertex.
+It can alternative be said, an edge leaves the source vertex and enters the target vertex.
+In an undirected graph, an edge can be said to be _incident on_ a pair of vertices.

+### Neighbors

+A neighbor of a vertex is any other vertex connected by an edge.
+In a directed graph neighbor status is irrespective of directionality of the edge.

+### Adjacency

+In an undirected graph two vertices are adjacent if they are neighbors and the adjacency relationship is symmetric.

+In a directed graph the adjacency relationship need not be symmetric.
+A vertex A is adjacent to vertex B if there is an edge incident from vertex B that is incident to vertex A.

+### In-Degree

+In a directed graph the in-degree is the number of edges incident on it.

+### Out-Degree

+In a directed graph the out-degree is the number of edges incident from it.

+### Degree

+In an undirected graph the degree of a vertex is the number of edges incident on it.

+The degree of a directed graph is the sum of its in-degree and out-degree.